guikarai/ELK-CPACF/part2.md

 More information about ELK here: https://www.elastic.co

-## What to Keep in mind about ELK?
+## What to keep in mind about ELK?
 "ELK" is the acronym for three open source projects: Elasticsearch, Logstash, and Kibana.

 * Elasticsearch is a search and analytics engine.